zackse/taskforge/src/docs/contributing/contributing_documentation.rst

 from.
 When viewing the repo above in your browser, click the fork button in the top right hand corner.

+GitHub provides `documentation on maintaining a fork
-GitHub provides `this article <https://help.github.com/articles/fork-a-repo/>`_ which gives a good explanation of what forking means and how to work with a fork.
+<https://help.github.com/articles/fork-a-repo/>`_ which gives a good explanation
+of what forking means and how to work with a fork.

 Once you've created your fork copy the clone URL and run the command: